wangle201210/deepchat/README.md

   - Reasonable architecture, data interaction and UI behavior separation, fully utilizing Electron's capabilities, rejecting simple web wrappers, excellent performance

 For more details on how to use these features, see the [User Guide](./docs/user-guide.md).

+## 🧩 ACP Integration (Agent Client Protocol)

+DeepChat has built-in support for [Agent Client Protocol (ACP)](https://agentclientprotocol.com), allowing you to integrate external agent runtimes into DeepChat with a native UI.
+Once enabled, ACP agents appear as first-class entries in the model selector, so you can use coding agents and task agents directly inside DeepChat.

+Quick start:

+1. Open **Settings → ACP Agents** and enable ACP
+2. Enable a built-in ACP agent or add a custom ACP-compatible command
+3. Select the ACP agent in the model selector to start an agent session

+To explore the ecosystem of compatible agents and clients, see: https://agentclientprotocol.com/overview/clients

 ## 🤖 Supported Model Providers